 Removing Viruses From Drinking Water

 Epic Water Filters has designed and tested a series of water filter products to remove viruses from water.
 This type filtration method is referred to as size exclusion.
 That is, the pores in the water filter walls are simply too small for the viruses to fit through, but water is still allowed to pass by.
 These pores are so microscopic, they’re invisible to the naked eye.
+We, at Epic Water Filters, have not tested our filters specifically for the removal of the novel coronavirus Covid-19 and make no claims around the removal of this particular virus but we have conducted general virus removal testing in multiple independent laboratories based United States following NSF/ANSI P231 Standard and Protocol for Testing Microbiological Water Purifiers.

 Epic Water Filters Virus Removing Products: